VagTsop/coffee-site/README.md

 > reviews and weekly programme are all invented.
 No detail, photograph or logo belonging to a real
 > establishment is used anywhere in this repository.
 The page carries `noindex, nofollow` and says
 > so in its own footer.

-## Why a fictional brand

-A demo built on a specific real shop creates three problems at once: copyright on the photographs (they belong to the photographer or to the visitors who uploaded them), the business name and trade dress, and a page that looks official while it isn't.
-A fictional brand demonstrates exactly the same work with none of that.

 ## Stack